Electric Vehicle Concepts 50 year electric conversion time line

 This was the start of the Winston (ThunderSky) LiPo4 lithium cells.
 We had enough space to get over 150 volts using 100 amp cells.
 Anything was better than lead.

 Your resting lithium ion cell is 3.7 volts times your total cells.
 The charger must shut off at the exact top of the charging voltage.
 Adjustable chargers are rare.
 Manzanita have been around for many years and will run up to 340 volts.
+The Manzanita you can adjust the amperage out put, nice feature.

 #3.
 DC Controller or AC Inverter